The Essential Role of SOC Analysts in Modern Cybersecurity

 - Following established playbooks for common security scenarios

-Tier 1 analysts typically handle high volumes of alerts and must quickly determine which ones warrant further investigation.
-They need strong attention to detail and the ability to work effectively under pressure.
+Tier 1 analysts typically handle high alert volumes and must quickly determine which ones warrant further investigation.
+They need strong attention to detail and ability to work effectively under pressure.

 Tier 2: Threat Investigation and Response

-Tier 2 SOC analysts take deeper dives into security incidents escalated from Tier 1.
+Tier 2 SOC analysts take deeper dives into security alerts escalated from Tier 1.
 Their responsibilities include:

-- Correlating data from multiple sources to build a comprehensive picture of threats
+- Correlating data from multiple sources to build comprehensive threat pictures

 - Performing malware analysis and identifying attack vectors